inria-emeraude/son-ens/web/docs/lectures/control.md

-# Lecture 4: Hardware Control and Audio Codec Configuration
+# Hardware Control and Audio Codec Configuration

 The two main goals of this lecture are: